 Natalia Mamonova is a Research Fellow at the Russia and Eurasia Programme, Swedish Institute of International Affairs (UI).

-Natalia’s research interests primarily focus on contemporary grassroots politics in Russia and Ukraine.
+Natalia’s research interests primarily focus on contemporary grassroots politics in post-socialist Eastern Europe.
 She studies the political behaviour of ordinary people who live far from capital cities.
 Much of her work focuses on rural social movements, food sovereignty, everyday (hidden) resistance, authoritarian populism and state-society relations in post-socialist settings.

 Her current research project addresses naïve monarchism and within-the-system protest in Putin’s Russia.
 Natalia studies how ordinary Russians employ the naïve monarchist myth in a benevolent president and evil officials in their protests, and the impact of this myth on political stability in contemporary Russia.